-191 3.0 REGULATORY CRITERIA
+3.0 REGULATORY CRITERIA

 During the decommissioning process, all activities will be conducted in compliance with all applicable Federal and Tribal regulations in place at the time.
 Consultation with the Tribe, BIA, BLM, and any other involved entities would be conducted to ensure that all Federal and Tribal requirements are addressed.
 The primary guidance documents for decommissioning will be the Final Decommissioning Plan (prepared just in advance of project closure) and the Restoration and Revegetation Plan.
-Federal requirements involving hazardous wastes and toxic substances will also be followed during to decommissioning activities.
+Federal requirements involving hazardous wastes and toxic substances will also be followed during the decommissioning activities.
 Among these are the Toxic Substances Control Act (TSCA) (15 U.S.C.
 2601) that requires reporting, record-keeping and testing requirements and restrictions relating to the use and disposal of chemical substances and/or mixtures.
-TSCA also addresses the production, importation, use and disposal of specific chemicals (EPA 2011a).
+The Toxic Substances Control Act also addresses the production, importation, use and disposal of specific chemicals (EPA 2011a).
 The Resource Conservation and Recovery Act (RCRA) (42 U.S.C.
 6901) gives the EPA the authority to control hazardous waste from its generation till disposal, also including transportation, treatment, and storage (EPA 2011b).
 Coordination with the Tribe and agencies throughout the life of the Project, including decommissioning, is critical so that applicable regulations are not violated and the public and the environment are not impacted by the Project.
-9